itskarelleh/quote-generator/README.md

 # Quote Generator

-A simple quote generator that gives a random quote.
-Using Quote Garden API.
+This quote generator will fetch a random quote everytime the page is reloaded.

+Other Features
+Dark Mode - Can change between light and dark color background and text.